 - For help working out whether you'll have to pay higher stamp duty rates, Which? members can call the Which?
 Money Helpline.
 If you're not yet a member, try Which?
 Money for £1 for two months for full access to the helpline.

 When exactly do I have to pay buy-to-let stamp duty?

 Stamp duty must be paid within 30 days of buying a property.
 In most cases, you'll transfer the money to your conveyancer, who will make the payment on the day you complete your purchase.

 If I'm moving house and buy a new home before selling my current one, will I have to pay the extra stamp duty charge?

 Initially, yes, but you can claim this back if you sell your original property within 36 months (three years).
-You'll need to make the claim within three months of the sale.

 What counts as a 'main residence' for stamp duty purposes?

 Your 'main residence' is the place that you and your family spend most of your time living in.
 To determine your main residence, HMRC will look at factors including where you work, where your children go to school and where you're registered to vote.